The Cheapest DIY LED Grow Lights for Houseplants

 Below are some of my favorite African violets: LE-Vzbitie Slivki Sport, Mandan Dandy by Stork, Ness’ Ruffled Skies and LE-Leto Krasnoe.

 FAQ’s: Easy DIY Grow Light Stand with LED’s

 What are the best grow lights for indoor plants?

-LED plants are the best grow lights for indoor houseplants because they don’t get as hot as fluorescent T-12 or T-5 lights where heat on leaves can cause leaf burn.
+LED lights are the best grow lights for indoor houseplants because they don’t get as hot as high-power fluorescent T-12 or T-5 lights where heat on leaves can cause leaf burn.
 Also, LED bulbs can be dimmed to customize the intensity of the light to your plants’ needs.